Recursive marginal quantization of the Euler scheme of a diffusion process: Numerical examples

-{\sc Conclusion}.
-The graphics of figure \ref{figCompRegMar} and \ref{figCompMQ} lead to two observations.
-The first one is that both recursive marginal quantization (without and with optimal dispatching) of $W_1$ are more efficient than its regular marginal quantization, especially when the regular quantization grid is of small size.
-In fact, in the general setting, the search for the optimal grids associated to the marginals of a stochastic process is based on the computation of the gradient (and the Hessian) of the associated distortion function, which are some expectation with respect to these marginal random variables.
-Since the recursive marginal quantization procedure is based on successive conditionings which are known to reduce the variance, it is not surprising to observe that the recursive marginal quantization method is more successful than the regular marginal quantization method.
+{\em Conclusion}.
+The graphics of figure~\ref{figCompRegMar} and~\ref{figCompMQ} suggest two observations.
+The first one is that, when the global budget $N$ is too small, the regular quantization of $W_1$ is, as expected, more efficient than both recursive marginal quantizations (without and with optimal dispatching).
+But, when this global budget $N$ increases, the absolute error between regular and recursive quantization methods fades and becomes close to zero up to $10^{-2}$.

-The second conclusion is that the recursive marginal quantization method with the optimal dispatching of the grid size over discretization time steps outperform a setting where the grids are of equal sizes, especially, when the global budget $N = N_1+ \cdots+N_n$ is small.
-However, when $N$ increases, the recursive marginal quantization with optimal dispatching becomes more time consuming and at the same time, both methods lead to almost the same results.
+The second conclusion is that the recursive marginal quantization method with the optimal dispatching of the grid size over discretization time steps outperforms a setting where the grids are of equal sizes.
+However, when $N$ increases, the recursive marginal quantization with optimal dispatching becomes, as expected, more time consuming while both methods yield almost the same results (the errors are equal up to $10^{-2}$).

-In fact, the following heuristic suggests that, in the general setting, the complexity of the recursive marginal quantization method with optimal dispatching is greater than the one with equal size allocation.